Table of contents

 Vein disease symptoms often develop gradually and may be mistaken for normal fatigue, aging, or circulation issues.
 The early signs of venous insufficiency can be subtle, especially before veins become visibly enlarged.

-Many patients search for symptoms of venous insufficiency using phrases like leg swelling, heavy legs, aching legs, itchy legs, or visible and bulging leg veins.
+Many patients describe their symptoms in different ways, such as leg swelling, heavy or tired legs, aching discomfort, itching, or visible bulging veins.
 Understanding these signs of venous insufficiency helps determine when symptoms may reflect chronic venous insufficiency rather than simple muscle strain.

 This page explains the most common symptoms and signs of vein disease, how patients commonly describe them, and when it is worth getting a vein evaluation.